tyconsulting/blog.tyang.github.io/_posts/2014-02-23-opsmgr-2012-self-maintenance-management-pack-update-version-2-3-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/02/image15.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2014/02/image_thumb15.png" width="580" height="177" border="0" /></a>

 From the screenshot above, you can see that other alerts were generated for various resource pools heartbeat failures because all management servers are in maintenance mode.
-In this scenario, the old monitor that targets the “All Management Servers Resource Pool” would not work.
+In this scenario, the old monitor that targets the "All Management Servers Resource Pool" would not work.

 When I enabled the recovery task, the management server has been taken out of maintenance mode automatically: